 The necklace is designed with an especially good quality and cut of citrine (a semiprecious stone), mother of pearl, freshwater pearls and Murano glass encasing gold foil.
-Additional materials in the assemblage include a dollhouse miniature frame, wood, velvet and paper.
-Inspired by Necklace SH 7.
+Additional materials include a dollhouse miniature, wood, velvet and paper.

 Frame color: Black